telerik/document-processing-docs/libraries/radspreadstreamprocessing/model/cells.md

 ### Set a Format

 Another method, exposed by **ICellExporter** - SetFormat() - enables you to change the appearance of a cell.
-The SetFomat() method accepts an argument of type SpreadCellFormat [API REF].
+The SetFomat() method accepts an argument of type [SpreadCellFormat](docs.telerik.com/devtools/document-processing/api/html/T_Telerik_Documents_SpreadsheetStreaming_SpreadCellFormat.htm).
 The next list describes the properties exposed by SpreadCellFormat:

 - Number Format